 How many credit cards do you really need?
-For most people, money expert Clark Howard says the answer to that question is at least two and maybe up to four credit cards.
+For most people, money expert Clark Howard says, you need at least two and maybe up to four credit cards.

-Clark recommends two cards because he wants you to have a mix of credit, a key element of your credit score.
+Clark recommends two cards because he wants you to have a mix of credit, which is a key element of your credit score.

 “If credit card companies decide they don’t want you and one of them dumps you, you still have the other card.
 And if one of them cuts back your limit, you still have the other card,” Clark says.

 Just remember the Noah’s Ark rule:

 Always have two credit cards.
 Never one and never two from the same issuer.

 Once you have two credit cards from different issuers (Citi, Chase, etc.), you may choose to apply for additional cards.

-U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog says she decides which cards to have based on the rewards and what type she needs.
+U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog says she bases her choices on the rewards and what type of card she needs.